psu/zen-mods/glance-buttons-right/README.md

-# Zen Mod: Glance buttons to the right
+# Zen Mod: Right Side Glance Buttons

 Move the at a glance buttons to the right side of the window.